 Faculty Dependent Care Travel Fund

-The purpose of the Faculty Dependent Care Travel Fund is to help alleviate the financial burden of a breakdown in dependent care incurred by single caregivers or individuals in a domestic partnership/marriage whose spouse/partner is not available for backup care due to work obligations or other extenuating circumstances.
+The Faculty Dependent Care Travel Fund can help alleviate the financial burden of a breakdown in dependent care incurred by single caregivers or when an individual's spouse or partner is not available due to work obligations or other extenuating circumstances.

 Individuals with the following university titles qualify for this program:

 - Associate Professor

 - Professor of Practice (assistant, associate, and professor)